packetsss/Poker-RL/README.md

 # Poker-RL
-A temperory Repo for DS3 Poker AI Project
+A temporary Repo for DS3 Poker AI Project